ryan-rashidian/reed/README.md

 ## Usage

 > [!IMPORTANT]
-> Non-audio files may be registered by reed as an audio file in the menu.
+> Non-audio-files may be registered by reed as an audio-file in the menu.
 Until this is fixed, do not mix file types in the directory given to reed (and in any of its child directories).
 This program is not intended to be used with other multimedia file types, even if MPV supports them.

 ```bash
 # Give the path to your music/playlist directory: